 We parked on the newly reconstructed mounds of dirt that now attempt to protect the narrow stretch or earth from falling into the river.
 It had been eroded during the last flooding caused by hurricane Irene.
-We started walking south but were stopped by gate that was recently erected as part of the new construction.
+We started walking south but were stopped by the gate that was recently erected as part of the new construction.
 We turned around and crossed this surprisingly busy road and walked north instead.

-At first I was disappointed.
+At first, I was disappointed.
 I saw nothing but grey ahead of the very long path.
 I was wearing my dress shoes which were becoming dusty and I was beginning to accept that at most I would get a bit of exercise.
 I didn’t see anything that I could shoot that would be impressive.

 So as a photographer, your goal isn’t to shoot like everyone else, present like everyone else, and charge like everyone else.
 Your job as a photographer is to find your niche.
 Find what you love, and do it so well people start talking about you.

 Source:Virtual Photography Studio

-I was pondering on this1 when suddenly I heard a bell and turned around just in time to capture this biker wearing a read shirt.
+I was pondering on this1 when suddenly I heard a bell and turned around just in time to capture this biker wearing a red shirt.
 Then another biker appeared from the opposite direction.
 Then another.
-This shot was the one I enjoyed the most.[^1]: Yes I know.
-More thinking.
+This shot was the one I enjoyed the most.